 “How much food to feed a puppy”, you ask?
 You’re likely wondering how much to feed a puppy by age.
 But age isn’t the only determining factor.
 There are a few factors that go into determining this, including:

 - Body condition score

 A puppy’s body condition score measures how much body fat they hold.
 Think of it as the puppy version of BMI we humans use, and it’s best to get your vet to work this out.

 How Much to Feed a Puppy By Weight

 You can use the feeding chart on the label of your puppy’s food to work out the number of cups your pup should eat each day.
 But remember, each puppy is unique and could need up to 50% more or less depending on their body condition, and there are also unique needs that small breeds and large breeds have too to consider with your vet, which is why you should always use feeding charts as a starting point and work with your vet to determine exact amounts.
-Here’s an example of a puppy feeding chart for our Puppy Vantage recipe:
+Here’s an example of a puppy feeding chart for our Unrefined Roasted Rabbit recipe: